ceph/ceph/doc/rados/operations/user-management.rst

 :Description: Gives a user permissions to manipulate RBD images.
 When used
               as a Monitor cap, it provides the minimal privileges required by an RBD client application; this includes the ability to blacklist other client users.
-When used as an OSD cap, it provides read-write access to the specified pool to an RBD client application.
+When used as an OSD cap, it provides read-write and class-read access for rbd_children and rbd_mirroring prefixes to the specified pool to an RBD client application.

 ``profile rbd-mirror`` (Monitor only)